Ötztal: History

 a well-preserved natural mummy of a man who lived around 3,300 BCE with the nickname Ötzi; he is also called the Iceman, the Similaun Man, the Man from Hauslabjoch, the Tyrolean Iceman, Homo tyrolensis, and the Hauslabjoch mummy. Ötzi was found in 1991 in the nearby Schnalstal glacier near the Fineilspitze and the Similaun.
 The Ötzi monument is located about an hour's walk from the Similaun Hut.

 Umhausen is the oldest village in the Ötztal area.

 Sölden as we know it today grew out of 20 buildings in the 13th century AD.
 One of these buildings, which still exists today, is the Berghof.

 A building on the site of the Berghof was first mentioned in 1370.
 In 1588, the Berghof was mentioned in the records of St. Petersberg Castle as one of the original farmsteads.

 Hedwig von Trapp / The Sound of Music

 Hedwig von Trapp, a member of the Trapp family, lived and worked after the dissolution of the family choir in Farst, above Umhausen.
-This workplace, located at 1470 meter above sea level was designed to alleviate the asthma-related Hedwig von Trapp.
+This workplace, located at 1470 meters above sea level was designed to alleviate the asthma-related Hedwig von Trapp.
 Hedwig von Trapp was known from the film and musical The Sound of Music, in this film the experiences of the Trapp family have been filmed.
 Hedwig von Trapp was portrayed by the character "Brigitta" in the film.
 The school, Hedwig von Trapp worked, is still in its original condition.